CptRainy/freecodecamp-responsive-web-design-projects/README.md

 # freecodecamp-responsive-web-design-projects
-These are my projects for freecodecamp
+These are my projects for freeCodeCamp's Responsive Web Design Certificate